dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 * Make sure your commit messages are in the proper format.

 ````
-    Make the example in CONTRIBUTING imperative and concrete

-    Without this patch applied the example commit message in the CONTRIBUTING
-    document is not a concrete example.
-This is a problem because the
-    contributor is left to imagine what the commit message should look like
-    based on a description rather than an example.
-This patch fixes the
-    problem by making the example concrete and imperative.

     The first line is a real life imperative statement, indicating what
     happens to the code when this commit is applied.
 The body describes the
     behavior without the patch, why this is a problem, and how the patch